Zombie-Riot-Dev-Team/sm-zombieriot-2/README.md

 - Human Class
 - Volume Control
 - API for Day Data and Zombie Count (NEW)
+- API for Zombie Healthboost (NEW)

 In progress
-- API for Zombie Healthboost